 However, inbound marketing is a long process.
-Acquiring customers and retaining them requires a marketer to monitor each customer throughout their lifecycle.
+Acquiring existing customers and retaining them requires a marketer people to monitor each customer throughout their lifecycle.
 It’s not a one-day wonder where you email once and sit back.
-To help you get started and also understand the realities, I have divided this article into three basic sections:
+To help you get started and also understand the realities, I have divided this article into three basic sections and different stages:

-This article is a guide on customer acquisition for SaaS companies.
-Its main aim is to help you in designing, analyzing, and optimizing your customer acquisition process.
-The secondary purpose is to help in moving customers in the lifecycle stages as well as show you effective ways in how the marketing, sales as well as the customer success team can work together.
-Simultaneously we will also identify where the responsibility of each group lies through all these stages.
+The main aim is to help you in designing, analyzing, and optimizing your customer acquisition process.
+The secondary purpose is to help in moving customers in the lifecycle stages as well as to show you effective ways as to how the marketing, sales, and customer success teams can work together.
+Simultaneously we will also identify where the responsibility of each group lies through all these different stages all day.

 To increase the ease in the transition of prospects from one stage to the other, content strategy is the most vital and effective way that will produce results.

 As we get deeper into understanding every step of the funnel, you will get a clear perspective and will see the importance of content strategy analysis from the perspective of the customer lifecycle.
 Because of simplicity, our diagram of customer acquisition does not include the reference to target existing customers’ profiles, product positioning, and value messaging.
 These topics will need their special discussion forum to be discussed at length.

 For the sake of clarity, the diagram also does not contain customer acquisition cost (CAC) and the Customer lifetime value (LTV).

 Still Not an User of Aritic PinPoint Automation?

 There are a few questions that I will discuss before we move ahead in our discussion.

 #1 Can my SaaS Company bank on this customer requisition framework be the perfect fit?